A Boy

-"A Boy" (소년이여, Sonyeoniyeo) is a song by South Korean rapper G-Dragon from his debut studio album Heartbreaker (2009).
+"A Boy" is a song by South Korean rapper G-Dragon from his debut studio album Heartbreaker (2009).
 G-Dragon stated that the song was released as an answer to the plagiarism controversy that surrounded his songs "Heartbreaker" and "Butterfly" when several people were telling him to quit singing, with G-Dragon answering that he "will not quit."

 Release

 Although the end of G-Dragon's music video for "Breathe" included a teaser for the music video of "A Boy", the music video for "Butterfly" was released instead.
 A couple of weeks after the release of "Butterfly", "A Boy" was officially confirmed and released as the fourth and final music video for the album.
 G-Dragon stated that the song's lyrics, which were written by himself, were about the thoughts and struggles he went through as a young boy when he became YG trainee at the age of 13.